GSAero/UEProjectPackager/README.md

 ## Usage

-Run the desired batch file and wait for the package to finish.
+Run the desired batch file and wait for the packaging to finish.

 ## Misc

-see "Scripts/Info for Command LIne for Package Project.txt"
+Also see "Scripts/Info for Command LIne for Package Project.txt"